tarwn/lessthandot-hugo/blogs/content/posts/2011-01-24-lessons-learned-from-failing-the.md

 More importantly, it was reinforced that the SQL community is the best.
 People answered my questions, quizzed me, told me how they did on their exams, wished me luck, and cheered me up when I didn't pass.

-I think Grant Fritchey ([Blog][1] | [Twitter][2]) made the biggest impact this morning when he tweeted “You had the guts to try.
+I think Grant Fritchey ([Blog][1] | [Twitter][2]) made the biggest impact this morning when he tweeted "You had the guts to try.
 I still haven't tried one of the exams.
-You'll get it next time.”
+You'll get it next time."

 Yes, I will.
 I don't know when that is – I'm not sure when I will reschedule my exam – but I know what I need to do now, and I'm ready to get started.
 After a week off.